cmaxw/devchat-eleventy/src/my-angular-story/mas-096-kevin-a-mcgrail.md

 answer2: >-
   Most companies do not have a process in place that takes code from development to production.
 If there is a security issue with the code, most companies take too long to deploy the patch in place.
+question3: >-
+  What is the second biggest mistake most companies make that puts the at risk for cyber security?
+answer3: >-
+  Most companies fork Angular which then becomes a block for them to update Angular as often as they should because they don't want to lose their security patches they have in place.
+question4: ''
 ---